devJimmyLam/TicketTracker/ReadMe.md

 # TicketTracker
-TicketTracker is a ticketing tool that processes and catalogs users issue requests.
-You can raise requests that deal with incidents, changes, issues, and other services using TicketTracker.
+Ticketing management tool that processes and catalogs users issue requests that deal with incidents, changes and issues to optimize workflow.
+## Features
+- Tickets can be assigned and reassigned to different users.
+- Users can search for ticket Status using search bar.
+- Users can add messages to tickets and communicate to each other about ticket status.
+- User must authenticate using login/registration before using application.
 ## Demo
 <p align="center">
   <img src="./src/main/resources/images/DEMO_ticket tracker.gif">